stormchaserroleplaying/stormchaserRPG/UsingAbilityScores/AbilityChecks/WorkingTogether/index.md

 ---

 # Working Together
 Some times two or more characters team up to attempt a task.
 The character who's leading the effort (or the one with the highest ability modifier) can make an ability check with advantage, reflecting the help provided by the other characters.
-In combat, this requires the Help action (see chapter 9).
+In combat, this requires [the Help action](https://stormchaserroleplaying.com/stormchaserRPG/Combat/ActionsinCombat/Help/).

 A character can only provide help if the task is one that he or she could attempt alone.
 For example, trying to open a lock requires proficiency with thieves' tools, so a character who lacks that proficiency can't help another character in that task.
 Moreover, a character can help only when two or more individuals working together would actually be productive.
 Some tasks, such as threading a needle, are no easier with help.